Last Updated: 07 April, 2025

 Regarding taxes for bettors, winnings are subject to a 5% state income tax rate and a 24% federal income tax rate.
 It is important to note that even if a bettor is not an Iowa resident but received their winnings while within state lines, they are still taxable by the state.

 Outside of sports betting, there are plenty of other ways Iowa residents or people passing through the state can get their gambling fix.
-While online casinos and poker remain illegal in The Hawkeye State, social casinos are still widely available.
+While online casinos and poker remain illegal in the Hawkeye State, social casinos are still widely available.

 Are online casinos legal in Iowa? | No |